jacquelinekclee/twas-dsc180-a17/README.md

 This repository provides a pipeline to perform a TWAS analysis.

-This analysis requires the dockerfile at `notsamzhou/twas`
+This analysis requires the DockerHub repository at `notsamzhou/twas:latest`

 To run the analysis, run `python run.py all`